My Story – How It All Started….

+It all started on Christmas morning In 1982 where Santa left behind a Commodore 64.
 I was 11 and I’ve pretty much been glued to the screen since.

 What was a Bulletin Board?
+Why is this important?

 My First Job in Sales…

-While working and learning from one of the nations most established Real Estate Agent sales trainers, I was exposed to a marketing consultant named Jay Abraham.
+While working there and learning from one of the nations most established Real Estate Agent sales trainers, I was exposed to a marketing consultant named Jay Abraham.

-Jay created a marketing system and teh results were absolutely incredible.
 New clients were beating down our doors and I had never seen anything like this – AND…I knew I had to learn what he did – and how to do it for myself and others.

 The Discovery?
 LEVERAGE!

-I was told cold-calling was the best way to generate business back then.
-In some cases, this may be the case.
-However for me in that situation it wasn’t.
-I learned that with the right offer to the right list, direct mail could be used to reach out to massive amounts of people quickly, pre-educate them and turn them into ready buyers…
+#2 – Direct Response Marketing – I learned that with the right offer to the right list, direct mail could be used to reach out to massive amounts of people quickly, pre-educate them and turn them into ready buyers…

 Going to Work for Jay Abraham & Company